2012 FC Tokyo season

 The 2012 F.C.
-Tokyo season is the season in which F.C.
+Tokyo season was the season in which F.C.
 Tokyo return to the J.League after their unexpected relegation following the 2010 season, making this their 12th top flight season overall.
 In addition, after winning the first Emperor's Cup in the club's history on January 1, F.C.
 Tokyo will also play the AFC Champions League, accompanied by the top 3 of the last J-League campaign at the highest club tournament in Asia.
 Kiyoshi Okuma and the club reached an agreement to end the contractual relationship that bound them together at the end of the 2011 season.
 With this, Ranko Popović became the new coach for this season.